Tuesday, October 14 at 7:30 PM

 Open to all | FREE

 Born and raised in Toccoa, Georgia, in the foothills of the Appalachian Mountains, Marie T. Cochran is an artist, educator and writer.
+She holds the 2021-2022 Lehman Brady Visiting Dual Professor position at Duke University, Center for Documentary Studies, and in UNC–Chapel Hill’s Department of American Studies.
 As a self-described cultural pollinator, she uses visual art to convene partnerships that ignite collaboration.
 Cochran is the founding curator of the Affrilachian Artist Project, which celebrates the intersection of cultures in Appalachia and nurtures a network of individuals and organizations committed to the sustainability of a diverse region.

 Cochran has been an art faculty member at educational institutions in Georgia, New Jersey, Maryland, and North Carolina.
 Her Fall 2020 undergraduate and graduate course as the Lehman Brady Professor is “Arts & Culture of Black Appalachia: Race, Place, Community and Resilience.”
 Cochran will be teaching the course at Duke University (Center for Documentary Studies) and the University of North Carolina at Chapel Hill (Department of American Studies) as part of the joint professorship.